xushuoshuoxss/zero-shot-psci-llm-prompts/Evaluation (Dataset 1).md

 | **Structural Distresses (%)**| 0.0                  | 10.0                 |
 | **Level (%)**                | **Level 6**          | **Level 4**          |

+#### Explanation from Model:
+##### The road shows significant structural distresses, including edge breakup and surface disintegration, affecting approximately 40% of the surface.
+There are visible signs of ravelling and patching, indicating the need for structural overlay.
 ---

 ### Road Segment 41